Learn what crisis management is, why you need a plan, and the key ingredients that will help you survive.

 - Without a plan you’re going to make more mistakes.
 Nobody performs at 100% under pressure, and in the middle of a crisis is the last place you want to be seen making mistakes that harm your credibility or throw a wrench in effective response.

-Now that we’ve told you the dangers, how about some benefits of having a working crisis management plan in place?
+The benefits of having a working crisis management plan in place

 - Planning means less opportunity for negative situations to ever become true crises.
 With crisis-specific planning and protocols in place you have the tools to handle sudden negative issues in a way that will at least reduce, and sometimes completely avoid, their impact.